OEM models from 1989-2002

 Leica, being a traditional analog film camera company, decided to thread carefully and let Fujifilm produce this camera.
 Fujfilm then licensed it to Leica and Victor Company of Japan (JVC).
 For the Leica "finish" an articifial leather handgrip was added.
 The camera itself is pretty heavy and looks very sturdy in it's 'full aluminium jacket'.
 Marketed in 1998 it was the first of the Fujifilm cameras to bear the Finepix label.
 The camera had a megapixel sensor and was a bestseller among digital cameras.
 An interesting fact is also the difference in body colors as you can see in the last photo.
 The JVC was really bright silver, the Fuji had a darker silver tone and the Leica was a dark grey tone.
 As you can seen in my prototype section, the Fuji was also marketed as a limited edition in black.

 Oh boy, oh boy, oh boy, oh boy! like George Carlin used to say in one of his routines.
 Here we have the internet's first and almost complete list of the ultimate OEM digital camera.
 Built by MINTON and licensed to more than a dozen manufacturers.
 Manufactured between 1998 and 2000 in VGA and SXGA resolution, with serial or USB interfaces.
 The last one that appeared on the market was the previously completely unknown Lenovo DC-800.
-Marketed in 2002 and only in China.
+Marketed in 2002 and only in China, also the Digipix Axis, marketed only in Australia.
 These babies were among the first affordable digital cameras one could buy.
 Sold for less than $249.
 These cameras were still on sale in 2002 with slogans like "Captures vivid images using the latest digital technology" but it was already out-dated hardware back then.
 Simplest point-and-shoot digital cameras around.
 Very picky with SmartMedia cards though.
 Some only took 2MB 5V cards, others took 3.3V cards.
 Only one is a special model, the IOMagic Magic Image 420 as it came in a transparent body.
 I hated doing this one but here it is and I am so not going to explain the differences between all of them nor the individual years in which the cameras were marketed.
 Oh no. You can find that one out for yourself.

 Phillips ESP80 / Ricoh RDC-4200 / Ricoh RDC-4300 / Ricoh DC-4(T/U)